Jason English Enters World 24 Hour Italy

 The WEMBO World Champion title will only be awarded to the winners of the Elite Category (Male and Female) even if a rider from another age or single-speed category comes in ahead of them.
 The Elite categories are open to all riders aged 18 and above.

-Provisional final results will be published at 1415 on Sunday.
+Provisional final results will be published 2 hours and 15 minutes after the expiration of the 24 hour race period, or from the announced completion of the race, whichever is earlier.
 There is then a 15 minute period open for protests.
 If no protests are received, or on completion of the protest hearings, final results will be published.

 Protests